tr7zw/Item-NBT-API/wiki/Using-the-NBT-API.md

 #### Accessing custom data

-For reading/storing custom data on tiles/entities, you should use methods that end with PersistentData.
+For reading/storing custom data on (block-)entities, you should use methods that end with PersistentData.

 > [!IMPORTANT]
-> When working with tile entities, make sure that the block entity exists in the world.
+> When working with block entities, make sure that the block entity exists in the world.
 >
 > For example, you may not be able to add data to a chest in `BlockPlaceEvent` because the chest hasn't been placed yet.
 In such case, you can delay your actions by one tick or set the block to chest manually.